…Ugwuanyi’s zoning c’ttee begins sitting today

 However, Atiku, who has declared his intentions to run has assured the party that he would not abandon the party, if given the opportunity again.

 At 63, the former journalist, senator and Minister of the FCT is qualified for the top job.
 Whether or not his fellow governors will support him is a big question.
 He is considered to have unfinished business in Bauchi State, where he is serving his first term as governor and is expected to go for a second term and work to strengthen PDP in his state and the entire North-East zone.

 With Turaki still weighing his options, the race for the PDP presidential ticket may pan out as a straight battle between Saraki and Tambuwal, who share many things in common.
 They are young, intelligent, hugely trained and made their marks as leaders of the Legislature.

-At 55, the Sokoto-born lawyer and politician are easily one of the youngest presidential aspirants on the ground.
+At 55, the Sokoto-born lawyer and politician is easily one of the youngest presidential aspirants on ground.

 Currently serving his second term as governor of Sokoto, Aminu Tambuwal, who is the chairman of the PDP Governors’ Forum, offered robust leadership as Speaker of the House of Representatives.

 He hails from the North-West zone, which is Nigeria’s voters warehouse, which may count in PDP’s favour if he is chosen.

 A medical doctor before veering into administration and politics, Saraki, 58, was a two-term governor of Kwara State.
 He was at one point the chairman of the PDP Governors’ Forum.